Learning V1 Simple Cells with Vector Representation of Local Content and Matrix Representation of Local Motion: Representational model

-We assume the vector encoding is linear and convolutional.
+Conventionally, we assume the vector encoding is linear and convolutional.
 Specifically, let $\I[x]$ be a squared patch (e.g., $16 \times 16$) of $\I$ centered at $x$.
-We can make $\I[x]$ into a vector (e.g., 256 dimensional).
-Let
+We can flatten $\I[x]$ into a vector (e.g., 256 dimensional) and let

-be the linear encoder, where $W$ is the encoding matrix that encodes $\I[x]$ into a vector $v(x)$, and $W$ is the same for all $x$, i.e., convolutional.
+be the linear encoder, where $W$ is the encoding matrix that encodes $\I[x]$ into a vector $v(x)$.
 The rows of $W$ are the linear filters and can be displayed as local image patches of the same size as the image patch $\I[x]$.
-We can write ${V} = {\bf W} {\bf I}$, if we treat ${\bf I}$ as a vector, and the rows of ${\bf W}$ are the shifted or translated versions of $W$.
+We can further write ${V} = {\bf W} {\bf I}$ if we treat ${\bf I}$ as a vector, and the rows of ${\bf W}$ are the translated versions of $W$.